What Do You Think Is More Dangerous- Construction Work or Healthcare Work?

-The most common safety issues you will encounter at work are:
+Common safety issues you may encounter at work are:

 Importance of Being Safe

-For an employee, the results of illness and injury might include:
+Results of employee illness and injury might include:

 Safety is important to the quality of work we do.
 Every injury or illness that affects an employee also affects many other people.
 Call your supervisor as soon as possible if you are injured at work or see something risky in your work settings.
 No punitive action will ever be taken against you for reporting unsafe or risky conditions.